10 Days in Argentina: 7 Sample Itineraries

 I recommend booking the earliest flight possible so you can spend the day at the falls, right off the bat.

-BUDGET TIP | If you plan on coming back, make sure you return on the next consecutive day to get 50% off your second entrance.
+BUDGET TIP | If you plan on going to the Argentine park twice, make sure you return on the next consecutive day to get 50% off your second entrance.

-The views from Brazil’s national park are panoramic and vastly different than Argentina’s side.
+Spend your second day in Brazil seeing Iguazu Falls from their perspective.
+The views from Brazil’s side of Iguazu are panoramic and vastly different than Argentina’s side.

 If you’d prefer to skip Brazil’s side of the falls and stay in Argentina, take this day trip to the Wanda Mines and San Ignacio Mini ruins, spend a second day at the falls, or relax at your hotel’s beautiful pool with a caipirinha.